-WASHINGTON, D.C. — The U.S. Supreme Court on June 26 agreed to decide whether the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010’s whistleblower provision extends to individuals who have not reported the alleged misconduct to the Securities and Exchange Commission (Digital Realty Trust, Inc. v.
+WASHINGTON, D.C. — The whistleblower anti-retaliation provision of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 does not extend to individuals who report a securities law violation but do not report it to the Securities and Exchange Commission, the U.S. Supreme Court ruled Feb.
+21 in narrowing the statute’s definition of a whistleblower (Digital Realty Trust Inc. v.
 Paul Somers, No. 16-1276, U.S. Sup.).

-BOSTON — Parties in a securities class action lawsuit against a drug company and certain of its current and former executive officers asked the First Circuit U.S. Court of Appeals recently to determine whether a federal judge in Massachusetts erred in dismissing the shareholders’ federal securities law claims for failure to plead scienter (Morad Ghodooshim, et al. v.
-Sarepta Therapeutics Inc., et al., No. 17-1139, 1st Cir.).
+NEW ORLEANS — Parties in a securities class action lawsuit against an oilfield products supplier and certain of its executive officers recently asked the Fifth Circuit U.S. Court of Appeals to determine whether a federal district court failed to properly consider a pension fund’s scienter allegations in determining whether the pension fund properly pleaded its federal securities law claims against the defendants (Alaska Electrical Pensions Fund v.
+Flotek Industries Inc., et al., No. 17-20308, 5th Cir.).

-BROOKLYN, N.Y. — A federal judge in New York on June 6 appointed a shareholder as lead plaintiff in a securities class action lawsuit against an industrial biotechnology company and certain of its current and former executive officers, ruling that the shareholder met all statutory requirements to serve in the position (Donald Chu v.
-BioAmber Inc., et al., No. 17-1531, E.D.
-N.Y.).
+SAN FRANCISCO — A shareholder was appointed lead plaintiff in a securities class action lawsuit against high-performance electric vehicles manufacturer Tesla Inc. and certain of its current and former executive officers, and his choice of counsel was appointed as lead counsel on Feb.
+2 after a federal judge in California ruled that both the shareholder and lead counsel met all requirements to serve in their roles (Gregory Wachos v.
+Tesla Inc., et al., No. 17-5828, N.D.
+Calif.).